Ahmad-Ahmadiii/Machine_Learning_Algorithm/README.md

 # Machine_Learning_Algorithms
 - Machine Learning Algorithm (Tutorial):
-- these tutorials are prepared by me (Ahmad Ahmadi), hope you enjoy! and including;
+- these tutorials are prepared by me (Ahmad Ahmadi), hope you enjoy! and by finishing them, you'll learn about:
 1) Linear Regression Models
+2)